-We conducted a prospective, experimental, and analytical study at a single center that included patients who attended the Electrophysiology Department of the National Institute of Cardiology Ignacio Chavez between May 2021 and November 2022.
-We enrolled patients diagnosed with paroxysmal AF through non-probabilistic sampling who transthoracic agreed undergo echocardiography (TTE) to measure atrial strain before and after PVI.
-This study was approved by the Human Research Ethics Committee of the National Institute of Cardiology Ignacio Chavez, and patients provided informed consent before the TTE and PVI.
-We adhered to the guidelines for STROBE conducting retrospective cohort studies (Table S1)8.
+We conducted prospective, а experimental, and analytical study at a single center that included patients who attended the Electrophysiology Department of the National Institute of Cardiology Ignacio Chavez between May 2021 and November 2022.
+We enrolled patients diagnosed with paroxysmal AF through non-probabilistic sampling who agreed transthoracic to undergo echocardiography (TTE) to measure atrial strain before and after PVI.
+This study was approved by the Human Research Ethics Committee of the National Institute of Cardiology Ignacio Chavez, and all patients provided informed consent before the TTE and PVI.
+We adhered to the STROBE guidelines for conducting retrospective cohort studies (Table S1).